Skip to Content

 Living in Minnesota (Zone 4-5), I find I always need to mulch my strawberry plants and blackberry plants for Winter.

-It’s best to do this in late Fall to give them a chance to get as much sunlight as possible before the ground freezes
+Mulch the plants in late Fall to give them a chance to get as much sunlight as possible before the ground freezes.

-Here’s what my strawberry beds look like being mulched with straw (those HISEA boots you see are a favorite of mine for Fall work btw).
+Here’s what my strawberry beds look like being mulched with straw.

 Dorothy (author) mulching strawberries with straw